ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

     - It is now '-'
     - I use - quite a bit.
 I wonder if I could have it on my default layer somewhere.
 Maybe LALT or BKSP.
     - Will try backspace first and see how that goes.
 But LALT might be better as I don't already have muscle memory for that one.
+    - **A good percent of the time when I try to type - it comes out ' h'.
+Figure out why this is.
+Do I release the raise key too soon?**
+     - I saw something about changing the TAPPING_TERM for a single key.
+Maybe this could help?
 - **I rarely use the LALT key under my right thumb.** Also, this key doesn't have a second function.
 Maybe backspace or delete?
 Or another tab?
     - This is now delete on press and LALT on hold.
 I use LALT for alt-tab more often now.
 - Be able to hold delete or backspace.